Role: Interim GM and Membership Director Serving Since: 2015 Phone Number: 336.998.8155

 Role: Member Relations Director Serving Since: 2017 Phone Number: 336.998.8245

-Julia Reilly is the new Member Relations Director of Bermuda Run Country Club.
+Julia Reilly is the Member Relations Director of Bermuda Run Country Club.
 A native of Merritt Island, Florida, Julia attended the University of Florida, where she received a Bachelor’s Degree in Business Administration with a specialization in Travel and Tourism Management.
 While attending UF, Julia worked full time as an Assistant Manager at a local coffee shop.

 Upon graduating, she moved to Tampa, Florida and began her career waiting tables until she received a job offer to work at a local tech firm.
 While there, she was responsible for the marketing, event planning, and internal operations of Big Sur Technologies.
 After several years in Tampa, she relocated to Austin, Texas with her husband.
 In Austin, Julia worked in an administrative role at an ophthalmologist office.

 Two years later, she found herself moving again, this time to Winston Salem, North Carolina.
 With a passion for planning and organizing events and working with people, Julia has found this position to be the perfect fit.
-In her spare time, you will find Julia with her husband and two cats, watching Gator football, and playing any and all games.

 Role: Private Events Director Serving Since: 2017 Phone Number: 336-998-8155 Ext.
 225